Ergodic Formalism for topological Attractors and historic behavior: Introduction

 \section{Introduction}

-As it is wildly known,the asymptotic behavior of the forward orbit of a point $x\in X$ with respect to map $f:X\circlearrowleft$ is, in general, quite complex and strongly dependent on $x$.
-To understand the behavior of the orbit of $x$ we should focus on the $\omega$-limit of $x$, denoted by $\omega_f(x)$ and defined as the set accumulating points of the sequence $\{f^n(x)\}_{n\ge0}$.
+As it is wildly known, the asymptotic behavior of the forward orbit of a point $x\in X$ with respect to map $f:X\circlearrowleft$ is, in general, quite complex and strongly dependent on $x$.
+To understand the behavior of the orbit of $x$ we should focus on the $\omega$-limit of $x$, denoted by $\omega_f(x)$ and defined as the set of accumulating points of the sequence $\{f^n(x)\}_{n\ge0}$.
 The existence of an attractor $A\subset X$ can simplify dramatically the study of the $\omega$-limit sets, as a large proportion of points $x\in X$ are attracted to this attractor and in many cases $\omega_f(x)=A$ for most of the attracted points.
 We say that a ``large proportion of points'' belongs to the {\em basin of attraction of $A$}, denoted by $\beta_f(A)$, if $\beta_f(A)$ is not a zero measure set or a meager set.
 A set is called {\em meager} if it is a countable union of nowhere dense subsets of $X$.
 In this paper we focus on topological attractors, that is, when $\beta_f(A)$ is not a meager set.
 In particular, this implies that we can consider a more general context than the context of metrical attractors (when $\beta_f(A)$ has Lebesgue positive measure), as it is not necessary to be restricted to finite-dimensional spaces.

-A metric attractor, specially one that supports a SRB measure, has all the tools of the Ergodic Theory to study the statistical behavior of the points in its basin of attraction.
+A metric attractor, specially one that supports a physical measure, has all the tools of Ergodic Theory to study the statistical behavior, such as Birkhoff averages, of almost all points in its basin of attraction.
 In general, this is not the case for a topological attractor.
-Indeed, generic points of the basin of attraction of a topological attractor have {\em historic behavior}, that is, it is not expected to see the convergence of the Birkhoff average of continuous potentials at such points.
-Here we introduce the concept of Baire ergodicity (and variations) with two main goals: (1) to study the existence and finiteness of topological attractors and (2) to study statistical properties of generic points with historic behavior.
+Indeed, generic points in the basin of attraction of a topological attractor exhibit {\em historic behavior}, meaning that the convergence of the Birkhoff average is not expected, even for continuous functions (for more details, see Section~\ref{SectionMWAHB}).
+Here, we introduce the concept of Baire ergodicity (and variations) with two main objectives: (1) to study statistical properties of generic points (including Birkhoff averages) even for points with historic behavior, and (2) to study the existence and finiteness of topological attractors.